 In his final 2018/2019 National Hunt preview piece, Seymour Biz takes a look at the chasers.
 Can one of these fantastic horses land the Gold Cup at Cheltenham?
-Get ready for the new campaign by checking out his novices and hurdlers to follow.
 Cheltenham is just a few short months away and you will find tips for all races, right here at Everytip!
 We’ve got you covered for the world’s biggest and most-prestigious jumps festival!
 You can find all recent UK horse racing analysis and previews from Seymour Biz in his weekly Saturday Horse Racing Tips column.

 This badly named gelding ran up a fine hat-trick of wins last season for trainer Harry Fry.
 The first win was on good ground at Market Rasen then he made all to win at Leicester.
 The final leg of the treble came at Ascot in January,9 when he came with a rattle at the end of a 2 mile 5 furlongs handicap.
 He was then stepped up to 3 miles in a big field handicap at Kempton in February but disappointed, finishing out with the washing.
 Fry’s stable was out of form for some reason at the beginning of the year and the horse did not run again during that campaign.
 But the stable is back in form now and Fry’s comments “We’ve always thought that he’d make a three mile chaser”, bode well for his chances in the coming season.